Workflow is simply about ensuring the right information is in front of the right people at the right time.

 - Greater visibility throughout the organisation leading to better decision making

 - Increased general efficiency

-All of the above help to eliminate bottlenecks – another great management term meaning those things preventing actions or progress are identified and eliminated with a good Workflow system.
-Then managers are provided with real-time analytics that provide valuable data which can help identify further improvements to productivity.
+All of the above help to eliminate bottlenecks.
+Another great management term that basically means the ‘stuff’ preventing actions or progress are identified and eliminated with a good workflow system.

 Management should have a complete overview of the organisation and what is happening at any time – looking through a “single pane of glass” , to use management speak.
 This means reporting and management tools should also be readily available to identify where improvement is needed, provide instant access to relevant policy, guidelines and advice, and to quickly respond to customer needs and industry conditions.

 Such data and insights will provide you with areas that are both performing and others where attention is needed.
 Boards particularly like the information a good workflow platform can provide on various returns on investment such as those from IT etc. This prevents a favourite phrase of governance leaders over the years – “IT managers – sneaky!”
 But I digress…

 An effective workflow management system should provide a consistent set of processes that are implemented at all levels of your organisation.
 This means actions are repeatable and performed by the right person at the right time.

 For example, the Ministry of Education used Assura to create an automated system to identify, manage and monitor referrals from more than 2000 schools.
 Information relating to an individual student including incidences of truancy, follow-up actions and referrals are now easily found – ensuring processes and procedures are correctly and consistently followed.
 Bad luck, kids.

 A workflow system platform needs to be designed and applied so that everyone, regardless of technical ability, can understand and competently use it.
 It should reflect and support the culture, not dictate it.
 This also means this more intuitive way of working is more likely to be accepted and even appreciated by the team.